pnc/send-me-files/README.md

 This is the tiniest, cheapest way to let people send you huge files for cents per month.

-__Send Phil Files__ is a Rails app that can be deployed to Heroku or a similar provider and lets people send you large files from their browser, without the constraints of email and without talking them into installing Dropbox or Google Drive or whatever.
+__Send Phil Files__ lets people send you large files from their browser, without the file size constraints of email and without talking them into installing Dropbox or Google Drive or whatever.

+It's a Rails 4 app, so you can easily deploy it (for free!) to Heroku or a similar provider.

 # Deploying Your Own